ottopaulsen/node-red-contrib-power-saver/README.md

 `npm install node-red-contrib-power-saver`

-Make sure that you also upgrade now and then to get the latest version.
+Make sure that you upgrade now and then to get the latest version.
 See [changelog](CHANGELOG) for changes.

 ## Input